-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) (Unaudited) Six months ended January 31, 2015 and 2014

 - (s) Changes in accounting policies (continued): - (iii) Disclosure of Interests in Other Entities

 Effective August 1, 2013, the Company adopted IFRS 12, Disclosure of Interests in Other Entities ("IFRS 12").
 IFRS 12 is a new and comprehensive standard on disclosure requirements for all forms of interests in other entities, including subsidiaries, joint arrangements, associates and unconsolidated structured entities.
 The adoption of IFRS 12 has resulted in additional disclosures within the consolidated financial statements.